-Continuous Mode-Change (CMC) Continuous Mode Disable (CMD) Continuous Mode-Edge (CME) Continuous Mode-Input (CMI) Continuous Mode-Timer (CMT)
+Continuous Mode-Change (CMC)

+Continuous Mode Disable (CMD)

+Continuous Mode-Edge (CME)

+Continuous Mode-Input (CMI)

+Continuous Mode-Timer (CMT)

 The Continuous Mode Commands are used to select and enable Continuous Modes as described in Chapter 6.
 Only one mode may be selected at any time.
-CMC - This output mode produces a data stream each time the input data lines change.

-CMD - Disable all Continuous Modes.
-This is the normal condition when D1700 modules are used in a polled system.

-CME - Produce an output data stream when the edge-trigger input receives a positive transition.

-CMI - Enable Continuous Input mode which will allow the module to accept data from a continuous Output module.

-CMT - This command enables the Timer Continuous Output Mode.
+- CMC This output mode produces a data stream each time the input data lines change. - CMD Disable all Continuous Modes.
+This is the normal condition when the 1700M series are used in a polled system. - CME Produce an output data stream when the edge-trigger input receives a positive transition. - CMI Enable Continuous Input mode which will allow the module to accept data from a continuous Output module. - CMT This command enables the Timer Continuous Output Mode.
 In this mode a module will output data periodically at a rate specified by the Continuous Timer (CT) command.